AndrewLabbe/TriviaGame/README.md

 - Show correct answer not just if correct or not to all clients
   - IMPLMENTATION: queueSendMessage("correct answer$<id>" NOTE CLIENT MUST DO: message.split(//$)[1]

-* NOTE - The in.ready() has been removed from client side in processResponse(), might throw errors

 alt idea for ip:port TCP not binding serverSocket.setReuseAddress(true);
 setReuseAddress(true) is the important bit, idk what our socket would be called